Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-\end{linenomath*} Here, a lower CV indicates higher precision---the standard error is narrow relative to the mean.
-Following \citet{coulston2021enhancing}, we compare the precision of direct and model-based estimators of forest carbon stocks using the ratio of their respective standard errors for each domain \begin{linenomath*}
+\end{linenomath*} Here, a lower RSE indicates higher precision.
+Following \citet{coulston2021enhancing}, we compare the precision of post-stratified (design-based) and model-based estimators of forest carbon stocks using the ratio of their respective standard errors for each domain \begin{linenomath*}

-\end{linenomath*} where SER$_{d}$ denotes the ratio of the standard error of the direct estimator to that of the EBLUP for domain $d$.
-Hence, a SER less than one indicates the EBLUP yields more precise estimates of forest carbon stocks than the direct estimator.
+\end{linenomath*} where SER$_{d}$ denotes the ratio of the standard error of the post-stratified estimator (assumed unbiased) to that of the EBLUP for domain $d$ (derived from MSE, cannot be assured to be unbiased).
+Hence, a SER less than one indicates the EBLUP yields more precise estimates of forest carbon stocks than the post-stratified estimator.